mli/new-docs/python/guide/packages/gluon/data.md

 After defining `transform_fn`, we now need to apply it to the dataset.
 We call the `transform_first` method of our dataset to apply `transform_fn` to the first element of all samples.
 We had 2 elements per sample in our example, so we only apply `transform_fn` to the image and not the label.

+Advanced: `transform`, instead of `transform_first` can be used to transform all elements.

 ```
 dataset = dataset.transform_first(transform_fn)
 ```

 When we retrieve the same sample as before from the dataset, we now see an augmented version of the image (with the same label).
-We'd see a different augmented image every time we retrieve this sample.
+We'd see a different augmented image every time we retrieve this sample because the transform is applied lazily by default.

 ```
 data_sample, label_sample = dataset[42]